joohhnnn/Understanding-Optimism-Codebase/sequencer/06-upgrade-of-opstack-in-EIP-4844.md

 #### GetBlob

 GetBlob is responsible for retrieving blob data, its main logic includes using 4096 field elements to construct a complete blob and verifying its correctness through commitment.
 Additionally, GetBlob also participates in the [upper layer L1Retrieval logic process.](https://github.com/joohhnnn/Understanding-Optimism-Codebase/blob/main/sequencer/04-how-derivation-works.md)

+> **Note**: This code is from Pull Request 9098, which may not correspond to a specific release version as mentioned in the document warning.

 ```go
 func (p *PreimageOracle) GetBlob(ref eth.L1BlockRef, blobHash eth.IndexedBlobHash) *eth.Blob {